IowaDave/Thermistors/README.md

 #### [Links](#links-1)

 ## Introduction
 Many web pages exist to describe or demonstrate using thermistors for temperature measurement.
-For example, this writer reviewed seven Arduino-style libraries.
+For example, this writer reviewed seven different Arduino-style libraries.
 See the [links](#links-1) provided below.

 A reader can stop now and go sift through all those how-tos online.
 Or stay here and delve into it a little farther with me.